-Excluding the impact of gross profit contributed by Eclipsys, the increase in gross profit is attributable to higher system sales that were driven by an increase in software orders during the seven months ended December 31, 2010 compared to the seven months ended December 31, 2009, an increase in professional services revenue due to the increased capacity to deliver billable services and an increase in maintenance revenue due to growth in our customer base and annual maintenance fee increases under existing contracts.
-Gross profit as a percent of revenue declined slightly compared to the prior year comparable period due primarily to an increase in the amortization of software development costs of \$3 million and additional transaction processing related costs incurred as we increased headcount and improved our infrastructure in response to increased demand for our SaaS solutions.
+Consolidated gross profit for the seven months ended December 31, 2010 includes the results of Eclipsys from the date of the merger, August 24, 2010.
+Excluding the impact of Eclipsys gross profit totaling \$66 million for the period August 24, 2010 through December 31, 2010, the increase in gross profit is attributable to higher system sales that were driven by an increase in software orders during the seven months ended December 31, 2010 compared with the seven months ended December 31, 2009, an increase in professional services revenue due to the increased capacity to deliver billable services and an increase in maintenance revenue due to growth in customers and annual maintenance fee increases under existing contracts.
+Gross profit as a percent of revenue declined compared with the prior year comparable period due primarily to an increase in the amortization of software development costs of \$3 million and additional transaction processing related costs incurred as we increased headcount and improved our infrastructure in response to increased demand for our SaaS solutions.